antarctica/bas-apres/README.md

 ### plot_apres.py

 This script will plot the `N_ADC_SAMPLES` vs `NSubBursts` as a radargram, for each burst in the file (or group for converted netCDF files).
 If the `Average` header item > 0 (and so each subburst has been aggregated), then the script will instead plot the first subburst as a single trace.
+If the `nAttenuators` header item > 1, then each attenuator's data are plotted separately.
 The file can be either an ApRES .dat file, or a converted netCDF file.

 ```bash
 python3 -m apres.plot_apres [-h] [-r | -t] [-g GRID GRID] [-c CONTRAST] [-m CMAP]